zannabianca1997/ic4/README.md

 These flags are used to compile different capacity in the program

-- Logging
-    - ANSI_FORMATTED_OUTPUT: logging module will expose some function to set logtarget formatting via [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code).
-- DEBUG: Activate multiple debug features
-    - default debuglevel is LOG_DEBUG instead of LOG_WARNING
-    - generate code to format prints of preprocessor tokens
-- Additional checks
-    - CHECK_ERRORLEVELS_VALIDITY: logging module will give an error when inconsistent errorlevels are setted
-    - CHECK_LOGTARGET_PTR: logging module will give an error when removing an unmanaged target
-    - CHECK_CONTEXT_CHILDS: freeing a context with childs will give a warning
-    - CHECK_UNGETTOKEN: check if unget_token is called twice.
-Should never be triggered
-- Preprocessor
-    - RAWLINE_BUFFER_INITIAL_LEN: lenght of the starting buffer for a rawline (defaults to 256)
-    - RAWLINE_BUFFER_GROWRATE: growth rate of the buffer for a rawline (defaults to 2)
-    - LOGICALLINE_SHRINK: shrink the logical lines struct to fit the data. *May* reduce memory usage, *will* slow down the program.

 ## Developers

 For now, everything is by me, zannabianca1997 <zannabianca199712@gmail.com>.

-The files under `utils\fake_libc_include` are from eliben's [pycparser](https://github.com/eliben/pycparser).
-See the approppriate license `utils\fake_libc_include\LICENSE`.